thomassabbe/drone-object-detection-using-haar-cascades/dronevision_real/src/cascade/README.txt

 cascade_7stages: Works best for detecting crosses.
 cascade_8stages: Harder to detect model, but less false detections of crosses!
 ---
-Please drag the files inside one of the two cascade-folders into this 'cascade' folder to use the function!
+Please drag the .xml file inside one of the two cascade-folders into this 'cascade' folder to use the function!

 Properties of 7-stage model:
 *Training time: 4days 7hours